Operators coming from ring schemes: Ring schemes

 \item there is a fixed morphism of $\ka$-algebra schemes:

-(that is: a morphism of ring schemes satisfying $\pi\circ\iota=\id$) such that under the identification $(\mathcal{B},+)=\ga^e$, $\pi$ is the projection on the first coordinate. \end{enumerate} \end{definition} \begin{remark} \begin{enumerate} \item If we make an extra assumption that for each $\ka$-algebra $R$, the $R$-module structure (from Remark \ref{ralg}(1)) on $\mathcal{B}(R)=R^e$ coincides with the product $R$-module structure (in other words, the isomorphism from Proposition \ref{additive} is an isomorphism of ``$\ka$-module schemes''), then we get exactly ``the basic data'' from \cite[page 5]{MS2}.
+(that is: a morphism of ring schemes satisfying $\pi\circ\iota=\id$) such that under the identification $(\mathcal{B},+)=\ga^e$, $\pi$ is the projection on the first coordinate. \end{enumerate} \end{definition} \begin{remark} \begin{enumerate} \item If $\ka$ is a field, then, using Proposition \ref{additive}, we can replace Item $(1)$ in Definition \ref{bdef} with the statement: ``$\mathcal{B}$ is a connected scheme of finite type over $\ka$''.

+\item If we make an extra assumption that for each $\ka$-algebra $R$, the $R$-module structure (from Remark \ref{ralg}(1)) on $\mathcal{B}(R)=R^{\times e}$ coincides with the product $R$-module structure (in other words, the isomorphism from Proposition \ref{additive} is an isomorphism of ``$\ka$-module schemes''), then we get exactly ``the basic data'' from \cite[page 5]{MS2}.
 Therefore, preservation of the scalar multiplication by the isomorphism from Proposition \ref{additive} gives the main dividing line between the approach from \cite{MS2} and the approach here.

 \item In the situation from \cite{MS2}, the entire ring scheme data is given by the finite $\ka$-algebra $B:=\mathcal{B}(\ka)$ and the use of ring schemes can be avoided (see again \cite[page 5]{MS2}).
 It is not the case here, since there is no way to encode the functor $\mathcal{B}$ from Definition \ref{bdef} using only the $\ka$-algebra $\mathcal{B}(\ka)$ (see Example \ref{firstex}(2)).
 However, if $\ka$ is a perfect field, then the functor $\mathcal{B}$ \emph{is} given by $\mathcal{B}(\ka)$ and a certain sequence of powers of Frobenius maps (see Theorem \ref{classop}).